DavidCalebChaparroOrozco/Daily-Projects/README.md

   - **Practical Application**: This LRU Cache implementation mirrors how real-world systems (like databases and web servers) manage memory, providing hands-on experience with a fundamental computer science concept used in system design.

   This project was an excellent exercise in combining different data structures to solve a common system design problem.
 I gained deeper understanding of how to achieve O(1) time complexity for cache operations and how visualization can help debug and demonstrate algorithm behavior.
 The implementation serves as a practical foundation that could be extended for more complex caching scenarios.

+* 💻 Day 384: Chess Piece Classification [Kaggle](https://www.kaggle.com/datasets/anshulmehtakaggl/chess-pieces-detection-images-dataset)

+  Today, I worked on building a Chess Piece Classification project using a dataset from Kaggle.
+The goal was to classify images of chess pieces using image processing and machine learning techniques with libraries such as OpenCV, NumPy, Scikit-learn, and Matplotlib.
+The project covers the full pipeline from data download and preprocessing to model training and evaluation.
+Below are the key highlights:

+  - **Image Preprocessing**: The project includes a function that reads grayscale images of chess pieces, resizes them to a fixed dimension (64x64), and flattens them for classification.
+This step standardizes the input for the model and ensures consistency in training and testing.

+  - **Data Normalization**: The image pixel values are normalized to a [0, 1] range to enhance model performance and reduce training time.
+This is a crucial preprocessing step when working with image data in machine learning.

+  - **Train-Test Split**: The data is split into training and testing sets using a standard 80-20 ratio.
+This ensures that the model is evaluated on unseen data and provides a reliable measure of generalization.

+  - **KNN Classification**: A K-Nearest Neighbors (KNN) classifier is trained to distinguish between different types of chess pieces.
+The classifier is simple, effective, and well-suited for small-scale image classification problems.

+  - **Model Evaluation**: The model’s performance is evaluated using classification metrics such as precision, recall, F1-score, and the confusion matrix.
+These metrics help understand the strengths and weaknesses of the classifier across different classes.

+  - **Visualization of Predictions**: The project includes a utility to visualize a few sample predictions alongside the true labels.
+This offers an intuitive sense of how well the model is performing and helps in spotting misclassifications.

+  - **User-Friendly Functions**: The project includes reusable and modular functions for loading images, training models, and plotting results.
+This makes the code clean, maintainable, and easy to extend.

+  This project was an excellent opportunity to apply machine learning techniques to visual data and explore image classification using Python.
+It also reinforced the importance of preprocessing and evaluation when working with image-based datasets.